Close

 Accommodation Read More

-This trip features some of the best small hotels and food along the route we travel, all hand-picked by us.
-Accommodation is in a choice of double or twin rooms with ensuite facilities.
+Accommodation is a choice of double or twin rooms with ensuite facilities.

 Single Rooms

-There is no supplement charged to solo travellers.
-However, you will be required to share a room with another person of the same sex.
-If you request a room for single occupancy, a supplement of £475 is charged.
+There is no supplement charged to solo travellers, however, you will be required to share a room with another person of the same sex.
+If you request a double room for single occupancy, a supplement of £650 is charged.

 Due to the nature of the accommodations we use, single supplements are limited and are allocated on a first come first served basis.